- TRABECULAR MESHWORK

 - Anterior and posterior uveitis cases have approximately equal distribution of unilateral and bilateral cases.

 - The mean age of onset is clearly younger in patients with intermediate uveitis, 30.7 years (+ 15.1 years).

 - Despite the huge advances in diagnostic techniques and the determination of ophthalmologists worldwide to reach and etiologic diagnosis, many cases remain in the idiopathic category (35% to 50%).
 The term idiopathic uveitis denotes that the intraocular inflammation could not be attributed to a specific ocular cause or to an underlying systemic disease, and it was not characteristic of a recognized uveitis entity.

 - The most common causes of anterior uveitis are idiopathic (37.8%); seronegative HLA-B27-associated arthropathies (21.6%), juvenile rheumatoid arthritis (10.8%), herpetic uveitis (9.7%) sarcoidosis (5.85%), Fuchs’ heterochromic iridocyclitis (5.0%), systemic lupus erythematosus (3.3%), intraocular lens-induced persistent uvietis (1.2%), Posner-Schlossman syndrome (0.9%), rheumatoid arthritis (0.9%).
-Syphilis, tuberculosis, phacogenic uveitis, Lyme disease, and collagen vascular disease (Wegener’s granulomatosis, polyarteritis nodosa, and relapsing polychondritis) caused some cases of anterior uveitis.
+Syphilis, tuberculosis, phacogenic uveitis, Lyme disease, and collagen vascular disease (Granulomatosis with Polyangiitis (formerly called Wegener’s), polyarteritis nodosa, and relapsing polychondritis) caused some cases of anterior uveitis.

 - The most common causes of intermediate uveitis are idiopathic (69.1%), sarcoidosis (22.2%), multiple sclerosis (8.0%), and Lyme disease (0.6%).